mbenford/ngTagsInput/CONTRIBUTING.md

     ng-tags-input.js
     ng-tags-input.css
-    ng-tags-input.zip
-    ng-tags-input.min.zip
+    ng-tags-input.min.js
+    ng-tags-input.min.css

+In addition to `pack` there are other useful tasks you might want to use:

+- `pack:js`: Generates only the Javascript files.
+- `test`: Runs all tests using PhantomJS (you can use `karma start` as well, of course).
-While coding you can execute `grunt test` to run the tests or `grunt watch` to run them automatically every time the source code files change.
-You can use `karma start` as well, of course.
+- `watch`: Runs all tests automatically every time the source code files change.

-You can also generate the code coverage report by running `grunt coverage`.
+- `coverage`: Generates the code coverage report.
 This may help you be sure nothing is left untested.

 # Guidelines